 Dressing for the cold

 What surprised me most my first time in this sort of climate was that I didn’t feel cold.
-In fact I felt uncomfortably hot more often than the chill.
+I felt uncomfortably hot more often than cold.
 There are so many underground shopping malls, restaurants and arcades and they are all kept toasty warm.
 Each time I descended the steps I’d start stripping layers and with the thermals underneath I still couldn’t really get cool enough.

 Kairo heat packs

-If you do feel cold and want to stay outside exploring then the pharmacy’s and dollar stores sell little hot packs.
-They are single use items that you activate and put in your pockets or where ever you want them and they generate a comfortable warmth for several hours.
+If you do feel cold and want to stay outside exploring then the pharmacies and dollar stores sell little hot packs.
+They are single-use items that you activate and put in your pockets or where ever you want them and they generate a comfortable warmth for several hours.